-So, for example, I do not find it in any way material that Mr and Mrs U said their first purchase with the Supplier was on 1 October 1997, whereas in fact it was on 12 August 1997.
-Or, that they didn't mention some other purchases they had made with the Supplier in earlier years, of a different membership type.
-In my view, remembering the exact day and month of an earlier sale in a given year which is not the subject of this complaint, over twenty years before they complained about the sale of a timeshare at an entirely different time is not material to Mr and Mrs U's memories of what happened at the Time of Sale some sixteen years later.
-Similarly, I don't think it's material that they didn't mention some purchases they had made of an entirely different type of membership at an entirely different time than the one complained about here.
+So, for example, I do not find it in any way material that Mr and Mrs L didn't mention some other purchases they had made with the Supplier in earlier years, of a different membership type.
+Or, that they didn't mention that an earlier purchase was made through a private agreement with another member.
+I also don't think it's material that they didn't mention some purchases they had made of an entirely different type of membership at an entirely different time than the one complained about here or the exact circumstances of earlier sales which again, are not part of this complaint.